Krishna72user/Weather-App/README.md

 Acknowledgments
  - OpenWeatherMap API for providing the weather data.
- - BigDatacloud API for providing the timezon data.
+ - BigDatacloud API for providing the timezone data.
+ - Geoapify API for providing longitude and latitude.
  - Inspired by various weather apps available online.